Coeur d’Alene Brims With Recreational Activities

 Each turn on the 2-mile loop trail on Tubbs Hill in Coeur d’Alene, Idaho, reveals an exciting new scene — from elegant beach homes tucked into a nearby cove to forests filled with ponderosa pine and Douglas fir.
 Motorboats cross the long, meandering lake that shares its name with the bustling town on its north shore.
 It doesn’t take long to understand why Coeur d’Alene remains one of the most popular getaways in the Inland Northwest.

 Arts and Culture

 At 25 miles long, with numerous bays, coves and sloughs, Lake Coeur d’Alene offers ample opportunities for anglers to cast lines for bass, chinook and kokanee salmon, northern pike and more.
-Add to that the robust trout fisheries of its major tributaries, the Coeur d’Alene and the St. Joe’s rivers, and its Spokane River outflow, and you have a bona fide sportfishing paradise.
-If you don’t have your own boat, outfitters such as Hagadone Marine Group offer rentals (advance reservations are recommended), while ROW Adventure Center is among the companies offering guided fly fishing excursions to area rivers and streams.
+Add to that the robust trout fisheries of its major tributaries, the Coeur d’Alene and the St. Joe’s rivers, and its Spokane River outflow, and you have a bona fide fishing paradise.
+If you don’t have your own boat, rentals are available (advance reservations are recommended), while tour companies also offer guided fly fishing excursions to area rivers and streams.